Southeastern Community College v. Davis: After the case

-Southeastern Community College vs Davis was a landmark case because it helped define the outlines of Section 504 regarding reasonable accommodations and what accommodations would drastically impact a program.
-It was the first case that brought attention to Section 504 and now any program does not have to make changes that would affect the core of the program or that would have an unnecessary financial burden.
+Southeastern Community College vs Davis was a landmark case because it helped define the interpretation of Section 504 regarding reasonable accommodations and what accommodations would drastically impact a program.
+It was considered a narrow ruling in that it only applies to clinical and professional programs.
+It was the first case that brought attention to Section 504 and allowed professional training programs to refuse accommodations that they claimed would affect the core of the program or that would have an unnecessary financial burden.
+Legal scholars have argued that the Court's ruling incorrectly conflates accommodations (measures that allow a disabled individual to perform capably) with modifications affecting the structure and content of the training program itself.